-When dad was put to death in the electric chair up state Fredericks was more than just sad: Now he was stuck with his mother, who drove him crazy. . .
+When dad was put to death in the electric chair up state Fredericks was more than just sad: Now he was stuck with his mother. . .

 I know exactly what happened.
 Hoop got it in his head Sturgis was extraterrestrial.
 He said, an alien is living inside Sturgis.
 Used those words.
 I told him, that ain’t the case.